 This is a new proposal.
 It is still being discussed, and not widely implemented.

 This proposal uses the formats “username@domain.com” and “₿username@domain.com”.
-This is similar to the email address format, which makes it familiar and easy to use.
+It is similar to the email address format, which makes it familiar and easy to use.
 The ₿ prefix is an important addition for display purposes, to make it distinctly a bitcoin payment address.
 This provides clarity and trust to users, which is important when it comes to financial transactions.

-Setting this up requires a user to own a domain, and trust the domain provider and DNS system to truthfully communicate their payment information.
-If the user does not own the domain but uses a third-party service instead, then another intermediary is in play.
+Setting this up in a trust-minimised manner requires a user to own a domain, and trust the domain provider and DNS system to truthfully communicate their payment information.

 The purpose of the address is for verbally sharing their bitcoin address in a social setting.